Skip to content

 Scheduled Events (all times CST)

-Visit the Student Center to read the bios of inspiring women from around the globe.
+Throughout the 2024-2025 academic year, UIU is celebrating Innovations.
+Visit the Student Center to read the bios of women inventors.

 Learn More